 - Snacks (trail mix, granola bars, fruit snacks, cheese its) \\ BRING ALL THE SNACKS!
 You will eat them once you are in the room you are staying in overnight.

 - Snacks / Gifts for the Nurses – I have a few friends who made treats for their nursing staff and thought the idea was really cute and I’ve heard they really appreciate it! \\ Our nurses loved this!
 We made 10 bags and handed them out throughout our stay!
+More below.

 - Drinks: Gatorade for labor, bottled water, Red Bull (for Dad), Yeti with straw \\ They provide you with a cup and gatorade and water but if you want anything else you can bring it!

-- Small extension cord \\ Didn’t use
+- Small extension cord \\ Didn’t use with Collins but could be useful.

 - 2 iPhone cords, long if possible \\ Highly recommend a 10 foot cable!